 Construction of The Wonder House

-When you see the house today or view pictures of it, it’s hard to imagine the original brilliance.
+It’s hard to imagine the original brilliance when you see the house today or view pictures of it.
 The house is built in the shape of a cross, and Conrad made concrete channels to gather rainwater.
 This served to cool the house and water the plants that grew across the exterior.
 The plants don’t exist today, but Davis and Kreis are trying to restore this feature.
-The concrete without the plant-like vines is interesting; it’s adorned in gemstones, but it’s not as stunning as the original version.
+The concrete without the plant-like vines is attractive; it’s adorned with gemstones, but it’s not as stunning as the original version.

 The Wonder House